 Stephen Colbert 'Late Show' writer: 'I'm just glad we ruined Brett Kavanaugh's life'

-In a social media post on Saturday, a woman identified as a writer for CBS's "The Late Show with Stephen Colbert" seemingly celebrated the damage done to Supreme Court Justice Brett Kavanaugh's reputation during his bruising and bitterly partisan confirmation battle.
+In a social media post on Saturday, a writer for CBS's "The Late Show with Stephen Colbert" seemingly celebrated the damage done to Supreme Court Justice Brett Kavanaugh's reputation during his bruising and bitterly partisan confirmation battle.

 "Whatever happens, I'm just glad we ruined Brett Kavanaugh's life," the writer, Ariel Dumas, posted on Twitter.
 Dumas later briefly made her account private, preventing others from viewing her posts without her approval.

-Her tweet came as the Senate confirmed Kavanaugh to the Senate by a 50-48 vote, with Republicans saying that the several allegations of decades-old sexual misconduct brought against him simply lacked sufficient corroboration and credibility.
+Her tweet came as the Senate confirmed Kavanaugh to the Supreme Court by a 50-48 vote, with Republicans saying that the several allegations of decades-old sexual misconduct brought against him simply lacked sufficient corroboration and credibility.

 READ THE GRAPHIC DEATH THREATS SENT TO KAVANAUGH, FORD